rafa2002/DAA-2324/README.md

 # DAA-2324

-The aim of this project is to use machine learning models, powered by Knime, to study a dataset of suicides and a clothing retailer in order to predict some key insights.
+The aim of this project is to use machine learning models to study a suicide dataset.
+Another task was to compete in a Kaggle competition with the Fellows' class.

 ## Grupo